-Data transfer speed within a cellular network is up to 100 Mbps (download) and up to 50 Mbps (upload).
-This router is an ideal solution for wireless connections in transportation, security systems, camera systems, individual computers, LANs, automatic teller machines (ATMs), other self-service terminals, and many other devices.
+SmartFlex is LTE cellular router designed for communication across cellular networks using LTE, HSPA+, UMTS, EDGE or GPRS technology.
+Data transfer speed is up to 100 Mbps (download) and up to 50 Mbps (upload).
+The router is an ideal solution for the wireless connection of traffic and security camera systems, individual computers, LANs, automatic teller machines (ATM), other self-service terminals, and many other devices.